DK96-OS/AndroidTools/README.md

 Add an instance of ListItemSelectionManager to your Fragment class.
 This component automatically notifies the ResponseAdapter when an item selection state changes.
 1. Update the ResponseAdapter declaration
     * The ResponseAdapter must implement the ListItemSelectionManager.Listener interface.
-      * This override method does not need to be written
 2. Update ResponseAdapter viewListener and response methods to include item selection events
     * In the response handler, call the ListItemSelectionManager's selectIndex method
 3. Interact with ListItemSelectionManager